 While there have been calls from a few quarters for imposing controls of some type on the gold market, what is needed now is to frame policies that channel savings into domestic assets through incentives.
 It is also essential to be aware of global trends that affect commodity markets.
 In an age of unprecedented quantitative easing, robust demand for gold is to be expected.
 While predicting the future path of global interest rates is difficult, an appreciation of global trends and policies that cater to the same will be essential.

 The policy debate between utilising effective regulations versus controls to channel capital is one that has ramifications much beyond the discussion on gold.
 Given the need India has in terms of both domestic and foreign capital to finance new businesses, distressed assets, and the general credit markets, a reassessment of the incentive mechanism is essential now.
 Deregulation and stable policy on the supply side, especially taxation policy, are going to be the biggest drivers of both domestic and foreign capital into India.

-Capital availability for a country is incumbent upon the three main pillars: (i) of adequate financial instruments and vehicles that investors can utilise, (ii) taxation policies that determine returns from the aforesaid instruments and vehicles and (iii) most importantly, a stable policy regime.
-The government and stakeholders must continually evaluate as to how to improve upon the three pillars of capital availability, mentioned above.
+Capital availability for a country is incumbent upon the three main pillars: (i) of adequate financial instruments and vehicles that investors can utilise, (ii) taxation policies that determine returns from the aforesaid instruments and vehicles, and (iii) most importantly, a stable policy regime.
+The government and stakeholders must continually evaluate how to improve upon the three pillars of capital availability to become rich.